awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2022.md

 **Prerequisites**
 + This tutorial assumes that you have already launched a new instance using Amazon Linux 2022, with a public DNS name that is reachable from the internet\.
 For more information, see [Step 1: Launch an instance](EC2_GetStarted.md#ec2-launch-instance)\.
 You must also have configured your security group to allow SSH \(port 22\), HTTP \(port 80\), and HTTPS \(port 443\) connections\.
 For more information about these prerequisites, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
-+ The following procedure installs the latest PHP version available on Amazon Linux 2022, currently 7\.4;\.
++ The following procedure installs the latest PHP version available on Amazon Linux 2022, currently 7\.4\.
 If you plan to use PHP applications other than those described in this tutorial, you should check their compatibility with 7\.4\.<a name="install_apache-2022"></a>

 **To prepare the LAMP server**

 1. [Connect to your instance](EC2_GetStarted.md#ec2-connect-to-instance-linux)\.

 1. To ensure that all of your software packages are up to date, perform a quick software update on your instance\.
-This process may take a few minutes, but it is important to make sure that you have the latest security updates and bug fixes\.
+This process might take a few minutes, but it is important to make sure that you have the latest security updates and bug fixes\.

    The `-y` option installs the updates without asking for confirmation\.
 If you would like to examine the updates before installing, you can omit this option\.